toobstar/toobstar.github.io/content/posts/2024-08-27_cloud_maturity.md

 Modern cloud providers have their guidance for what well-architected services look like (such as [AWS](https://aws.amazon.com/architecture/well-architected/) or [Azure](https://learn.microsoft.com/en-us/azure/well-architected/)) and although these are useful for sure they only provide the cloud view of service maturity and not one which will generally cover off the needs of business operations.

 ![roadmap](https://toobstar.github.io/images/caveman_map_car.jpeg)

+## Is there a correct level of maturity?

+Actually no, the progress to maturiy should simply match what's appropriate for that service in that context.
+Getting to maturity consumes time and money, and like any investment doing so too early can result in wasted resources.
+It's easy to anticipate that as a product matures from prototype to launch and then scale, we expect the delivery maturiy to also progress in a similar cadence.

+## The 8 Focus Areas

 What follows is my proposed starting point for that roadmap to enable the pathway to maturity.
 There are 8 areas of focus and a number of elements within each that could be scored to create a heapmap of progress for each service or overall for the organisation.